 In large numbers it can cause dermatitis if handled, and it is one of the many mites that can cause asthma.

-On the left is Cheyletus sp. a hunting mite.
+Below is Cheyletus sp. a hunting mite.
 This mite hunts down and kills pest mites such as dust mites and flour mites.
 It is often found on bedroom floors, and even in bird's nests.
 It can cause allergies in some people.

 Chelytus eruditus feeds on other mites, including Acarus siro, above, and their eggs.
 The males are rarely seen, and so females are usually parthenogenic.
 The female lays her eggs in a small pile of 20 - 30 and broods them.
 Even after the larvae have hatched she still stays nearby.
 On hatching the larvae, as is common in mites, have just 6 legs.
 It is only after they have moulted that they have 8 legs.
 The whole lifecycle takes 7 or 8 weeks.